Learning the conditional law: signatures and conditional GANs in filtering and prediction of diffusion processes: Abstract

 \section{Abstract}

 We consider the filtering and prediction problem for a diffusion process.
-The signal and observation are modeled by stochastic differential equations (SDEs) driven by Wiener processes.
+The signal and observation are modeled by stochastic differential equations (SDEs) driven by correlated Wiener processes.
 In classical estimation theory, measure-valued stochastic partial differential equations (SPDEs) are derived for the filtering and prediction measures.
 These equations can be hard to solve numerically.
-We provide an approximation algorithm using conditional generative adversarial networks (GANs) and signatures, an object from rough path theory.
+We provide an approximation algorithm using conditional generative adversarial networks (GANs) in combination with signatures, an object from rough path theory.
 The signature of a sufficiently smooth path determines the path completely.
-In some cases, GANs based on signatures have been shown to efficiently approximate the law of a stochastic process.
-In this paper we extend this method to approximate the prediction measure conditional to noisy observation.
-We use controlled differential equations (CDEs) as universal approximators to propose an estimator for the conditional and prediction law.
+As a result, in some cases, GANs based on signatures have been shown to efficiently approximate the law of a stochastic process.
+For our algorithm we extend this method to sample from the conditional law, given noisy, partial observation.
+Our generator is constructed using neural differential equations (NDEs), relying on their universal approximator property.
 We show well-posedness in providing a rigorous mathematical framework.
 Numerical results show the efficiency of our algorithm.